 Here are some configuration changes I made for my setup.

-1. The solution: Create new routing table#
+1. The solution: Create new routing table

 This routing table will hold rules for VPN routing

-2. Update rules for proton table#
+2. Update rules for proton table

-to the rules.
+To do this add routing-table=proton to the rules.
 The script will looks like this

 And also update the rule that tells where to route the Wireguard IP address.